VTech DS6621-2 Review

 We conducted two different range tests for each cordless phone, looking at their maximum capabilities in a line-of-sight setting and with obstacles and other interference between the base and each handset.
 The DS6621-2 did very well in the unobstructed test, with the conversation being totally understandable with well over 840' separating the phone from its main base.
-This was the cut off for top marks in our test but we kept going and found this VTech phone was still able to function properly with over 1100' of distance between the handset and the base station.
+This was the cut-off for top marks in our test but we kept going and found this VTech phone was still able to function properly with over 1100' between the handset and the base station.

 The range did drop significantly in the obstructed version of this test, as expected, but still had a better performance in our tests than the competitors.
 We were easily able to comprehend conversations even with approximately 390' and multiple walls separating the DS6621-2 from its base station.